A native macOS workspace where every coding agent stays visible, recoverable, and within reach from the UI or CLI.

 See every agent at a glance.

-A live sidebar that tracks every agent across every workspace — working, waiting, parked, or dismissed.
+Starting agents is easy.
+The hard part is knowing which one needs you.
+A live sidebar tracks every agent across every workspace and room — live state, the command running behind each terminal, and a nudge back to work when one stalls.
 Step in when it matters, stay out when it doesn't.

 Live state per agent